Updated June 25, 2024

 Important note: You approve the amount and pay your creditors from a dedicated savings account.
 If you don't approve the amount, you can contact National Debt Relief to renegotiate for a better reduction.

-Review your client portals regularly to get progress updates on your debts.
+Review your client portals regularly to get progress updates.
 Keep paying all negotiated debts until you clear all amounts you owe.

 The program usually lasts for years.
 As you keep accruing payments in your dedicated account, National Debt Relief keeps negotiating with your creditors for you.